BruceHenry/blog/source/_posts/InteractiveMap_03.md

 #### About ECharts
 Though **D3** is powerful enough to make charts, it still costs a lot of time to make a good-looking one.

-**ECharts** provides various nice charts with well-designed styles, so that is why I choose to use **ECharts**.
-I think in the future, visualization libraries like **ECharts** will become more popular for general use.
+**ECharts** provides various nice charts with well-designed styles, so that is why I choose to use ECharts.
+I think in the future, visualization libraries like ECharts will become more popular for general use.

 ***

 #### Show me the code!
 You can find the code at this [Github repository](https://github.com/BruceHenry/blog-webpage/tree/master/interactive-map/03).

 Now let me show you how easy to make a chart with **ECharts**.

 ##### Step 1: Create a Container in HTML
 You need to provide a container `<div>` for the charts.